rogervinas/top-5-server-side-kotlin-frameworks-2022/springboot-app/README.md

 }
 ```

-* `@RestController` annotation will tell Spring Boot to create an instance on startup and wire it properly as a REST endpoint on `/hello` path, inspecting its annotated methods.
+* `@RestController` annotation will tell Spring Boot to create an instance on startup and wire it properly as a REST endpoint on `/hello` path, scanning its annotated methods.
-* `@GetMapping` will map `hello` function on `GET /hello`.
+* `@GetMapping` will map `hello` function answering to `GET /hello` requests.
-* The controller expects a GreetingRepository to be injected as well as two configuration properties, no matter what property source they come from (environment variables, system properties, configuration files, vault, ...)
+* The controller expects a `GreetingRepository` to be injected as well as two configuration properties, no matter what property source they come from (environment variables, system properties, configuration files, vault, ...).
 * We expect to get `greeting.secret` from vault, that is why we configure `unknown` as its default value, so it does not fail until we configure vault properly.

 ## GreetingApplication

-We need to create a main application:
+As a Spring Boot requirement, we need to create a main application:
 ```kotlin
 @SpringBootApplication
 class GreetingApplication